curl/everything-curl/libcurl/verbose.md

     CURLcode ret = curl_easy_setopt(handle, CURLOPT_VERBOSE, 1L);

-When libcurl is told to be verbose it will mention transfer-related details and information to stderr while the transfer is ongoing.
+When libcurl is told to be verbose it outputs transfer-related details and information to stderr while the transfer is ongoing.
 This is awesome to figure out why things fail and to learn exactly what libcurl does when you ask it different things.
 You can redirect the output elsewhere by changing stderr with `CURLOPT_STDERR` or you can get even more info in a fancier way with the debug callback (explained further in a later section).